tom-draper/api-analytics/server/self-hosting/README.md

 Whilst not recommeneded, it's possible to self-host the frontend dashboard by setting the URL of your backend service as a `SERVER_URL` environment variable, or manually changing the `SERVER_URL` held in `src/lib/consts.ts`.
 The frontend can then be deployed using your preferred hosting provider.

-## Contributions

-Feel free to customise this project to your preference.
-Any feedback or improvements that can still generalise to most deployment environments is much appreciated.

 ## Alternative with Traefik

 ### Development environment example